droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 \[ X = \frac{\text{log}\left(\frac{\text{p}}{1-\text{p}}\right) - \alpha}{\beta} \]

-Thus, the predicted canine tooth height for a probability of 0.5 is 3.196 as computed with
+Thus, the predicted tooth height for a probability of 0.5 is 3.196 as computed with

 \[ X = \frac{\text{log}\left(\frac{0.5}{1-0.5}\right) - 35.51574}{-11.11193} \]

 Make sure that this makes sense to you from the plot above.

-Similarly, the predicted canine tooth height for a probability of 0.9 is 2.998 as computed with
+Similarly, the predicted tooth height for a probability of 0.9 is 2.998 as computed with

 \[ X = \frac{\text{log}\left(\frac{0.9}{1-0.9}\right) - 35.51574}{-11.11193} \]